Our Projects: The Basua Pygmies

 We generally shy away from major building works, but if you saw first hand, how these proud people are now living, well maybe you would change your mind as well.

 This is where it gets depressing and confronting.
-On her last visit to Uganda, accompanied by her daughter Vanessa, the two met with King Nzito and his community.
+On her July 2015 visit to Uganda, Jo, accompanied by her daughter Vanessa, met with King Nzito and his community.
 Sitting among them as friends we asked them what their primary need was.
 Rather than listing the usuals such as food, more rooms, toilets, etc., they very quietly asked for a fence.
 A fence?
 Of all things, why do they need a fence… we weren’t prepared for their answer.
 “Because our women are being raped every Thursday and Saturday.”
 Naturally we were shocked.
 Not only by the nature of the problem, but also that the men knew, down to the exact day, when their women would be raped.

 As it stands, there is an extraordinarily unfortunate belief that having sex with a pygmy woman will cure back ache and worst of all HIV/AIDS.
 The pygmy men being no taller than 150cm can obviously do minimal to stop this happening, therefore a fence will clearly assist in keeping out unwelcome intruders.

 Regardless of the reason for building the fence, our general principal still stands.
 If we pay for it, you build it.
 Never has this been more important for a community to do than in the Pygmy community.
 Not only has this helped the men feel as though they are finally able to protect their women, but it has also given the King a chance to problem solve for his people.
 Needless to say we organised the materials for the fence ASAP after leaving the community.
 The day we got an email from Lic our Pygmy project manager, Vanessa was coincidentally in the office with Jo.
 The two of them were beaming with pride from the photos that were sent through.
 The sense of purpose, commitment and pride in the community was evident.
 And like any good leader, King Nzito was right in there helping his community move these big logs between them.